stowler/stowlerGeneralComputing/docs/setupBasicScriptingEnvironment.md

-5 Install git
+Install git
 ===============================

-Git is a system used to install and manage software repositories.
+[Git](https://git-scm.com) is a system used to install and manage software repositories.
 It has both GUI and command-line interfaces, though I recommend you learn to use the more flexible command-line interface.
+I also recommend that you use the same version of git on each of your platforms when possible, preferably by upgrading to a recent version.
+You can check the installed version of git with `git --version`.
+At the time of writing I'm using version 2.4.3.

 ## Remember to set git preferences!
 Regardless of OS, remember to set some basic git preferences after installation.
 For me that looks like: